pradyutnair/finance/functions/gocardless-sync-mongo/README.md

 | Build Commands    | `pip install -r requirements.txt` |
 | Permissions       | `any`                             |
 | Timeout (Seconds) | 60                                |

-## 🔄 Compatibility

-This Python function uses the **same encryption** as the TypeScript/Next.js app:
-- Both use MongoDB Client-Side Field Level Encryption
-- Both use GCP KMS for key management
-- Both use `bypass_auto_encryption=True` mode
-- Both can read each other's encrypted data ✅